 To me, the phrase ‘the world is nonlinear’ sums up why designers need access to powerful, yet easy to use simulation tools.
 Simply put ‘the world is nonlinear’ means that the response of a system is disproportional to the inputs.
 For structural simulation, this means that the components or assembly deformations are not proportional to the increase in loads.
 Many designers think that to be nonlinear, the loading has to be extreme.
 This is not the case, for many thin structures, the loads can be quite moderate while still exhibiting large deformations, such as when a system buckles.
-I have been lucky enough to be an intern at SIMULIA and decided to use their newest solution on the 3DEXPERIENCE platform to investigate both the prediction of buckling and the behavior of structure after it has buckled.
+I have been lucky enough to be an intern at SIMULIA and decided to use their newest solution on the 3DEXPERIENCE platform, Structural Performance Engineer, to investigate both the prediction of buckling and the behavior of structure after it has buckled.

 Buckling is a critical failure mode of structural components.
 It occurs when a structure loses its load-carrying capacity under compressive loading.
 The buckling load may be significantly lower than the ultimate stress needed to cause material yielding.
 This is why it is important to analyze buckling in safety-critical structures.
 When buckling occurs, the primary equilibrium path i.e. the load-displacement path experiences a bifurcation as shown in Figure 1.
 Beyond the bifurcation point is the secondary equilibrium path where the response of the structure may be highly nonlinear.
 This is the postbuckling regime.

 Linear buckling analyses can provide some basic information about the buckling load.
 However, the collapse load of some structures is much higher than the buckling load predicted by a linear buckling (eigenvalue) analysis.
 In other cases, a structure will regain some of its load-carrying capacity after it buckles.
 In both of these cases, it is necessary to perform a nonlinear buckling analysis that includes postbuckling.